WCFA Pets Needing People - Mesquite Local News

 Alexandra is 1-2 years old beautiful feline.
 She is very people friendly but may take time to warm up to another cat.
 She enjoys being brushed and petted and sleeping on the bed with you.
 Alexandra is a gray, long haired beauty and would love to give her affection to a new forever family.
 She looks like she is part dilute tortoiseshell.

-Inky and Tuck were born in late June and are friendly, healthy, happy kittens.
-Tuck is a beautiful Tuxedo cat with white chest and paws and a little milk mustache.
-Inky is mostly black with nice markings of white.
-Both are neutered and up to date on vaccines.
-We are hoping these two brothers can go together to a wonderful family.

 Baby was born October 19th.
 Baby is a female orange kitten and is a very happy, playful young feline.
+She enjoys play time with her brother, Pumpkin.
 Baby has been altered and is current on vaccines.
 Please go to www.wecareforanimals.org and complete an adoption application if you are interested.

-Casey’s long-time owner entered a nursing facility and Casey now needs a new home.
-Casey has beautiful big eyes and a gorgeous coat.
-He is very affectionate and likes to be petted.
-He is still getting used to his foster home now that he has lost his long-time companion.
-He would be best in quiet adult home with someone who wants to give him a new home and family.
-Casey is neutered and current on vaccinations.
+Pumpkin is a male orange tabby.
+Pumpkin is super friendly and he and his sister, Baby, enjoy lots of play time.
+Pumpkin is about 3 ½ months old, altered and current on vaccines.
+He is hoping to find his new forever family soon.

+Babs is looking for a new forever home now that her owner has passed.
+Babs is 17 but she received a clean bill of health from the veterinarian.
+She did have some mats which have been removed, making her fur look a little odd right now.
+She will soon be her gorgeous self when her black fur grows back.
+Babs needs a home where she can receive some petting and loving and then be able to relax in a quiet environment.

 Pet Events: